appohfaiths/appohfaiths/README.md

 </h1>

 <h4 align="center">
-I'm a software engineer specialising in web frontend 💻
+I'm a software engineer with experience in web and mobile frontend and backend
 </h4>

 I love the entire process of developing creative digital solutions to help people.